edlai/edlai.github.io/docs/engineer/embedded/camera/cloud/index.md

 - Observation of `ffmpeg`
   ![r](ffmpeg.png)

-- Observation of CPU Usage for VPS
+- Observation of CPU Usage for VPS, it's around 5%
   ![r](usage-cpu.png)

 - Observation of Disk Operations  for VPS